-How many times have you purchased a grapevine wreath?
+How many times have you purchased a grapevine wreath at craft stores like Michaels?
 I know I have purchased many.
 They are not very expensive, and they work well with so many projects.

 However, invariably there are still some around when it comes time for winter cleanup.
 Like this long one pictured above.

 Pull the vines out of the bucket, and start at one end, making a circular coil.

+Allow the wreath to dry overnight.
+Then it's ready for any decor project.
 They last a long time, so you can also store them for future use.